aston-github/miniAmazon/mini-amazon-skeleton-rob-zillians-main/README.md

 Milestone 2 Summary: Completed all User/Account basic features (see REPORT(1).pdf), found in Profile, Public Profile, and Purchase History pages.
 I developed and generated the team's large test dataset, lead team meetings, and contributed to E/R optimization.

-Milestone 3 Summary: I created a realistic database using real Amazon product names, descriptions, images, and categories.
+Milestone 3 Summary: I created scripts to generate a realistic database using real Amazon product names, descriptions, images, and categories.
 I implemented a Venmo feature for users, and improved frontend  login and registration forms.
-I also updated the database schema (see REPORT(1).pdf) to create product owner attribute and created the Last Chance Offers feature on the home page.
+I also updated the database schema (see REPORT(1).pdf) to create the product owner attribute and created the Last Chance Offers feature on the home page.

 Key Contributions (Aston):